nvnguyen-ki/WeatherFI/README.md

 # de-stressfi project
-first project for me to learn node.js/html/css and web-development in general
+ project to learn node.js/html/css and web-development in general

 ## Motivation